ArkiveDev/PuzzleSkip/README.md

 ## Content
 * Conundrum Unsolved
-    * Solve puzzle by looting the slabs, interacting with the puzzle, and closing the puzzle window
+    * Solve slab puzzle by looting the slabs, interacting with the puzzle, and closing the puzzle window
+* Core of the Riddle
+    * Solve slab puzzle by entering Core of the Riddle with the cyan slabs (found at Ravaged Long House)
+* Legacy of the Ancients
+    * Solve slab puzzle by entering Legacy of the Ancients with the purple slabs (found at Place of Execution)
+* Final Veil
+    * Solve slab puzzle by entering Final Veil with the red slabs (found at  Bone Hills)
+* Forgotten Secrets
+    * Solve slab puzzle by entering Forgotten Secrets with the green slabs (found at Shrine of Sacrilege)

 ## Planned content
 * The Secrets of Creation puzzles (Domino/Slab puzzles)